Clarify the situation on Extensions that are protected with Zend Guard

 What is the Status on that?

-#1 Updated by Jo Hasenau almost 6 years ago
+#1 Updated by Jo Hasenau about 6 years ago

 - Status changed from New to Under Review

 - Assignee changed from Olivier Dobberkau to Jo Hasenau

 The GPL states it quite clearly in this case.